maazahmed87/Restaurant-Database-Management-System/README.md

 # Restaurant-Database-Management-System

-This is a simple restaurant management system done as a project for the course Relational Database Management System.
-The tech stack here is basic HTML for frontend, PHP for scripting and MySQL is used for relational database management.
+This is a simple restaurant management system built for small and medium sized restaurants.
+The tech stack here is HTML for frontend, PHP for scripting and middleware and MySQL is used for relational database management.

 ## Languages and Technologies